mediamonks/pota/templates/muban/README.md

 npm init pota -- --template muban
 ```

-> or use the shorthand, for the recommeded script setup
+> or use the `muban` combination, for the recommeded setup

 ```bash
 npm init pota muban